ENGLISH LAVENDER

 Country of origin: South Africa, Zimbabwe

-It is red listed as Rare but is not endangered.
+It is red-listed as Rare but is not threatened.
 This delicate shrub is reasonably fast growing and reaches a height of about 2m with a 1m spread.
 It flowers profusely with light mauve to bright blue, bell-shaped flowers.

-The quickest way of cultivating Freylinia tropica is by using cuttings in summer.
-Root-stimulating hormones will encourage root development.
+The quickest way of propagating Frelinia tropica is by using cuttings in summer.
+Root-stimulating hormones will encourage root development

 Summer